School of Education

 Publications

-I have in recent years published articles in the international academic journals Comparative Education Review, Currículo sem Fronteiras, Discourse, European Educational Research Journal, and Globalisation, Societies and Education.
+In addition, I have in recent years published articles in the academic journals Comparative Education Review, Currículo sem Fronteiras, Discourse, European Educational Research Journal, and Globalisation, Societies and Education.

 I regularly seek to reach a wider audience via blogposts and magazines.
 In November 2021, Didactief, a leading journal in the Netherlands for teachers, school leaders, researchers and policymakers, published my article "Wie stopt macht van de markt?" as their lead story (here is the English language manucript).